Ambani security scare: NIA arrests Waze's associate Riyaz Kazi | Law-Order

 Kazi was shunted out of the Mumbai Crime Branch last month, the official said.

-Earlier, in a CCTV footage, Kazi was seen entering a number plates shop in Vikhroli area here and having a conversation with the outlet's owner.
+Earlier, in a CCTV footage, Kazi was seen entering a number plates shop in suburban Vikhroli and having a conversation with the outlet's owner.
 He was also seen taking away a digital video recorder and a computer of the shop.

 Kazi was also seen collecting CCTV footage from Waze's housing complex in neighbouring Thane, the official said.